getsentry/rfcs/text/0123-metrics-correlation.md

 * **Connected metric:** a metric that is connected to a trace and not just free floating
 * **Metric summary:** the concept of a summarized metric associated to a span
+* **Measurements:** these are "legacy" transaction level custom metrics.
+We would like to eventually align them, but it's unclear at the moment how.

 # Basics